Why You Should Never Clean Your Garden Beds Until Temperatures Stay Above 50 Degrees

 Cardinals Rely on Ground Cover in the Cold

-Northern cardinals are one of the most beloved backyard birds, and they’re especially vulnerable to early spring cleanups.
-These beautiful red birds are primarily ground feeders, spending much of their time scratching through leaf litter in search of seeds and insects.
-When deep snow covers their usual feeding areas, the relatively snow-free zones under dense vegetation and garden debris become essential feeding grounds.
+The northern cardinal is one of the most popular backyard birds.
+Early spring clean-ups pose a special risk to these birds.
+As ground-feeders, northern cardinals spend a lot of their time scratching through leaf litter to hunt for seeds and insects.
+When snow covers their feeding areas, the relatively snow-free zones under dense vegetation and garden debris become critical feeding areas.

 Hummingbirds Need Warmth Signals to Return

-You might not think of hummingbirds when planning your spring cleanup, but these tiny migrants are incredibly sensitive to temperature and habitat cues.
-Many hummingbird-friendly plants, like cardinal climber vines, won’t germinate or begin active growth until soil temperatures consistently stay above 50°F. When you clean up garden beds too early, you’re removing the insulating layer that helps soil warm up gradually and supports early-blooming plants that returning hummingbirds desperately need.
+While planning for your spring-cleaning activities, hummingbirds are the last thing that cross your mind, but it is important to remember that these tiny migrants are very sensitive to temperature and habitat cues.
+Most of the plants that attract hummingbirds, such as cardinal climber vines, wait until the soil reaches a constant temperature above 50°F to start germianting and growing actively.
+When you clean garden beds too early, you are removing the insulating layer that allows the soil to warm up and supports early blooming plants that hummingbirds need.

 Seeds and Insects Hide in the Litter